Training Opportunities

 to Behavioral Health Calls

 Coast is an eight-hour basic behavioral health training for fire and emergency medical services.
 Washington state is a leader in promoting and requiring crisis intervention for police officers, but this is the first training designed specifically for fire departments and EMS in our state.
 The goal is to enhance skills required in crisis response, improve understanding of behavioral health signs and symptoms, and map out effective follow-up services.
 Beginning in 2025, Coast will be offered quarterly in four locations across the state.
+Find more resources for firefighters and emergency medical services with this information sheet.

 To top